Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 SPONTANEOUS SPELL CHANNELING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into <PRO_HISHER> weapon(s) to add number of 1d4 dice equal to level of sacrificed spell to <PRO_HISHER> sneak attack damage for next 10 seconds.
 ```
-– Gets one bonus feat at level 5 and every 5 levels thereafter.
+– Gets one bonus feat at level 5 and every 5 levels thereafter up to level 20.
+– Gets one bonus feat at levels 22, 25 and 28.
 – At 1st level gets Armored Arcana: Light Armor Casting passive feat which removes chance of spell failure while casting spells in light armor.
 – Hit Die: d6
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph vs. Breath Weapon, vs. Wand and vs. Spell